 Magens Bay is St. Thomas' most popular beach.
 The beautiful one mile stretch is a public park and was donated to the people of the Virgin Islands by Arthur Fairchild.
-It is the only beach on St. Thomas that has an entry fee; funds are used to maintain the facilities and the beach.
+It is 1 of 2 beaches on St. Thomas that has an entry fee; funds are used to maintain the facilities and the beach.
 The water is usually very calm with no waves or current, great for floating along and for swimming.
 The bay deepens gradually from shore making it perfect for small children.
 Snorkeling is possible along the rocky coast, but Magens Bay is not known for good snorkeling.
 A water sports booth rents paddle boats, kayaks and sunfish.
 Beach chairs, floats and snorkel sets are available at the concession.

 Also at the concession is a bar and restaurant that serves burgers, pizzas and other snacks, a gift shop and a hair braiding stand.
 The beach is a popular stop on island tour itineraries and can get crowded on days when there are several cruise ships in port.
 Most beach goers pick a spot close to the restaurant area, so typically if you walk down the shore a bit away form the concession you will find fewer people.
 On weekday afternoons you will find residents relaxing after work and getting in some exercise.
 It is common to see mom's pushing strollers while power walking, men and women jogging, kids riding bikes and people swimming laps between 5 and 6pm.
 On Sundays and holidays the beach is a favorite destination for residents; and parties ranging from small picnics to loud gatherings are common on those days.
 Lifeguards are on duty everyday.

 - Entry Fee